agrc/agency-website/pillars/solutions/level-1/government.md

 # Government

-What is at an address, what is nearby
-Enriching data -
-a note, we need 3-4 nice hooks for this section......some pain points.
+What is at an address, what is nearby, location awareness Enriching data - a note, we need 3-4 nice hooks for this section......some pain points.
 Think of what we have done for folks figure out how to write them as pain points - solution.  like getting the data out of salesforce to load into AGOL etc.